alexverboon/PSURLhaus/README.md

 Get-UrlHausData -URLINFO "http://sskymedia.com/VMYB-ht_JAQo-gi/INV/99401FORPO/20673114777/US/Outstanding-Invoices/
 ```

-**Hostname** - The host (IPv4 address, hostname or domain name) to query aainst the URLhaus database
+**Hostname** - The host (IPv4 address, hostname or domain name) to query against the URLhaus database

  ```powershell
 Get-UrlHausData -Hostname 'vektorex.com
 ```

 **CacheMinutes** - Use with parameter **URL** or **Payload**.
-To prevent unecessary stress for the online URLhaus API, this parameter  defines the time previously retrieved data from the same API endpoint remains cached  utnil the data is fetched from the live API again.
+To prevent unnecessary stress for the online URLhaus API, this parameter  defines the time previously retrieved data from the same API endpoint remains cached  until the data is fetched from the live API again.
 Th default is 15 minutes.
 If you do not wish to  use the cache use the **-NoCache** option

 **NoCache** - Use with parameter **URL** or **Payload**.
 Use this switch to send every request to the online API, otherwise previously retrieved data within the current session is used for 15 minutes (default) or as long as specified by the CacheMinutes parameter